top of page

 Annmaria A. Mahaga

-I am the Acting Registrar in the Division of Research, Innovation and Enterprise at the University of Nairobi.
-I hold a degree in education with a Masters in Sociology and initial registration to pursue PhD in Sociology.
-I am also higher diploma holder in human resource management.
+I am the Acting Registrar in the Division of Research, Innovation, and Enterprise at the University of Nairobi.
+I hold a degree in education with a Master's in Sociology and initial registration to pursue a Ph.D. in Sociology.
+I am also a higher diploma holder in human resource management.

-I have over ten years work experience as a senior administrator at the University of Nairobi with vase and wide exposure in field of HR and more so working with researchers at an individual level which has expose me to a lot of research and interaction with people.
+I have over ten years of work experience as a senior administrator at the University of Nairobi with vast exposure in the field of HR and more so working with researchers at an individual level which has exposed me to a lot of research and interaction with people.

-As a senior administrator, the level of engagement and facilitation to the researchers is very key and crucial at the university so as to be able to give prompt effective and efficient services which helps to build sustainable relations with our partners and collaborators.
+As a senior administrator, the level of engagement and facilitation to the researchers is key and crucial at the university to be able to give prompt effective, and efficient services which help to build sustainable relations with our partners and collaborators.

 bottom of page